Alesia-V175/rsschool-cv/cv.md

 ```

 ## Experience
-  * Oct 2018-May 2022 — Logistics Manager Import Department in Viptrans-spedition OOO
+  * Oct 2018 - May 2022 — Logistics Manager Import Department in Viptrans-spedition OOO
     * Attracting new customers;
     * Actively managing the sales process: negotiating, participating in business meetings, signing agreements;
     * Management of customers in CRM system;